11 Best Places in Florida to Visit – A Resident’s List

 Islamorada is known as the “Sportfishing Capital of the World”.
 This island is known for its inshore flats fishing and record-holding fishing grounds offshore.

-Marathon is mostly known for its numerous resorts, good size airport and the halfway to Key West designation.
+Marathon is mostly known for its numerous resorts, good-sized airport and the halfway to Key West designation.

 Attractions in the Florida Keys